Who Was Alexander McQueen?

 Givenchy Head Designer

-Soon after obtaining his degree, Alexander McQueen started his own business designing clothes for women.
+Soon after obtaining his degree, McQueen started his own business designing clothes for women.
 He met enormous success with the introduction of his "bumster" pants, so named because of their extremely low-cut waistline.
 Only four years out of design school, McQueen was named Chief Designer of Louis Vuitton-owned Givenchy, a French haute couture fashion house.

 Although it was a prestigious job, McQueen took it reluctantly, and his tenure there (1996-2001) was a tumultuous time in the designer's life.
 Even as he was pushing the limits of what people expected from fashion (one of his shows featured a model who was an amputee walking the runway on carved wooden legs), McQueen felt he was being held back.